wlsf82/protractor-and-webrtc/README.md

 Then we are defining a `WebrtcSample` class and this class has a constructor that exposes publicly (using `this`) different web elements from the application under test.

-Some of the elements are defined using a css selector:
+Some of the elements are defined using css selectors:

 > `this.title = element(by.css("h1"));`
 > `this.incomingPhotosTitle = element(by.css("h2"));`